 events.
 If an enabled instrument is not timed, events produced

 NULL for the

 causes those values to be ignored when calculating the sum,

 minimum, maximum, and average time values in summary tables.

 Within events, times are stored in picoseconds (trillionths of a second) to normalize them to a standard unit, regardless of which timer is selected.
 The timer used for an event is the one in effect when event timing begins.
 This timer is used to convert start and end values to picoseconds for storage in the event.

 table affect monitoring immediately.
 Events already in

-progress use the original timer for the begin time and the new
+progress may use the original timer for the begin time and the

-timer for the end time, which leads to unpredictable results.
+new timer for the end time, which may lead to unpredictable

 TRUNCATE TABLE to reset